Attachment-Based Family Therapy (ABFT)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Diamond et al. (2010).
+The study used the same sample as Diamond et al. (2010).
 The purpose of the study was to examine whether the strength of the parent-therapist alliance, measured during the task of alliance building with parents alone, predicted the extent of parents’ attachment-promoting behavior in the subsequent conjoint parent-adolescent attachment task in the context of Attachment-Based Family Therapy (ABFT).
 Participants were randomly assigned to ABFT or to enhanced usual care.
 Measures utilized include the Vanderbilt Therapeutic Alliance Scale-Revised-Short Form (VTAS-R-SF), the Parental Attachment-Promoting Behaviour Scale (PAPBS), the Suicide Ideation Questionnaire-Jr. (SIQ-Jr), and the Beck Depression Inventory-II (BDI-II).
 Results indicate that the strength of the parent therapist alliance predicted parents’ subsequent attachment-promoting behavior.
 However, parents’ attachment-promoting behavior did not predict the posttreatment outcomes.
-Limitations include small sample size, lack of generalizability due to characteristics of the population being sampled, and length of follow-up.
+Limitations include the small sample size, lack of generalizability due to characteristics of the population being sampled, lack of variance in outcome measures, and length of follow-up.

 Length of controlled postintervention follow-up: None.